kriasoft/react-starter-kit/README.md

 │   ├── /actions/               # Action creators that allow to trigger a dispatch to stores │   ├── /api/                   # REST API / Relay endpoints
 │   ├── /components/            # React components
-│   ├── /constants/             # Constants (action types etc.)
+│   ├── /config/                # Configuration options for both client and server apps │   ├── /constants/             # Constants (action types etc.)
 │   ├── /content/               # Static content (plain HTML or Markdown, Jade, you name it) │   ├── /core/                  # Core framework and utility functions